 Lad Weather Outdoor Watch available in 9 colors, this watch comes with the altimeter, Thermometer, Barometer, Alarm, Compass, and much more.
 Very accurate elevation readings and compass.
 Can easily replace your lensatic compass.

-Silvercell Survival Bracelet Watch For preppers who are on a tight budget, this Silvercell Survival Bracelet is a bargain at just $7.
+Silvercell Survival Bracelet Watch For preppers who are on a tight budget, this Silvercell Survival Bracelet is a bargain.
 It comes with a compass and flint buckle, and whistle as well as a paracord band.
 It’s water resistant but not water proof but the overall functionality is great.

-Fanmis Digital Military Watch This military style multifunction watch is priced around $14 on Amazon and is a treasure for any prepper hunting for bargains.
+Fanmis Digital Military Watch This military style multifunction watch is a treasure for any prepper hunting for bargains.
 It’s imported, shock and water resistant to 30 meters.
 The soft resin strap is done in military green and it comes with auto date, hourly chime, alarm, dual time, LED display, stopwatch, and 12 or 24-hour time display.
 Does not have altimeter, barometer, and other environmental features.

 Palada Men’s T7005G this little beauty has a band made of soft TPU for wearing comfort.
 It’s waterproof to 50 meters as long as you don’t push the action button underwater.
 Large digital readout is easier to read time at a glance.
 It doesn’t have all the bells and whistles, there is no barometer altimeter, the bevel on the compass doesn’t move.
 It’s comparable in appearance to the more expensive Suunto Core.

 Armitron Sport Watch 20/5062 If you can get by with a watch that doesn’t have all the bells and whistles but will hold up to an accidental slip in the creek and still keep accurate time, try the Armitron Sport Watch.
-Priced at $40, it’s a good solid watch and is water resistant to 330 feet.
+It’s a good solid watch and is water resistant to 330 feet.
 Surprisingly lightweight for its large size, the Armitron is rugged and keeps time in both analog and digital.

 Watches range in price from less than $10 all the way up to thousands of dollars.
-Finding a good survival watch is a process of trial and error for most people.
+Finding a good one is a process of trial and error for most people.
 Before shopping for the best survival watch, consider how you will use the watch and what features will be the most crucial for your needs.
-Make your choice and test the watch out thoroughly before you have to depend on it in a survival situation.
-For those who are budget conscious, one of these survival watches for under $100 can get the job done.